CoderChirag/DevOps-Learning/readme.md

 -   Signals can be specified to `kill` command as options either by name (eg -HUP or -SIGHUP) or by number (the related -1).
 -   Users can kill their own processes, but root privilige is required to kill processes owned by others.

+## Archiving Data

+-   `$ tar -czvf <archivename>.tar.gz file1 file2...` - Archiving Data
+-   `$ tar -xzvf archivename.tar.gz -C /opt/ #-C is for giving a path where we want to unzip files` - Unziping data

+## Ubuntu Commands

+-   In ubuntu `useradd` command don't create any home directory and many other things, so instead we can use `adduser` command.